Suryam: Soundtrack

-Release
+Reception

 Idlebrain gave the film a rating of two-and-three-quarters out of four and wrote that "The director gave more preference to put as many slots as possible for stunts in the film instead of concentrating on narrating the story".
 Full Hyderabad wrote that "The only way you'd be able to sit through all of Suryam is if someone held a gun to your head.
 And pulled the trigger".